 - Phone’s ESN/IMEI number (if keeping phone)

-- Phone number (if keeping number)
+- Phone number (if keeping your number)

-- Contact your new cellphone provider: To make the switch, simply contact your new cellphone carrier online, over the phone or in-person at a store.
+To make the switch, simply contact your new cellphone carrier online, over the phone or in-person at a store.
 They’ll take all of your information and switch your service to your selected plan.
 Once you activate your new plan with your new carrier, your old service should automatically terminate.
 If there are any issues, contact your old carrier.

 Now, as anyone who’s switched a cellphone carrier before will tell you, it’s not necessarily as simple as three easy steps.
 There are some decisions you’ll need to work out with your new carrier — mainly, whether or not you want to and can keep your existing phone and phone number.